 Fitting a range of distribution and test for goodness of fit

-The approximate chi-squared bins data into 50 bins (this could be reduced for smaller data sets) based on percentiles so that each bin contains approximately an equal number of values.
-For each fitted distribution the expected count of values in each bin predicted from the distribution.
+The chi-squared value bins data into 50 bins (this could be reduced for smaller data sets) based on percentiles so that each bin contains approximately an equal number of values.
+For each fitted distribution the expected count of values in each bin is predicted from the distribution.
 The chi-squared value is the the sum of the relative squared error for each bin, such that:

 chi-squared = sum ((observed – predicted) ** 2) / predicted)